robstave/angular2-training/session-two/page1.md

 bad1.ts(5,5): error TS2322: Type 'string' is not assignable to type 'number'.
 ```

-You can also open the folder in visual code and see the errors from your IDE.
+You can also open the folder in [Visual Studio Code](https://code.visualstudio.com/) and see the errors from your IDE.

 ## Built in Types